HackYourFuture/React/documentation/homework/W1-homework.md

 - Each list item should have a prop of `description` and `deadline date`
 - Write for each component `a short summary` of what it does and the role of the prop (in case there is one) in a JavaScript comment

-2. Create a second todo list (reuse the same components) called `Dynamic List`, but this time pass the props dynamically using the following JSON code:
+2. Create a second todo list underneath the first (reuse the same components) called `Dynamic List`, but this time pass the props dynamically using the following JSON code:

 ```JSON
 [